 I wanted to share some of my favorite touristy things (experiences that I deem “worth it”) and some non-touristy items that maybe you hadn’t thought of!

-– When visiting to Seattle, it’s obligatory to visit Pike Place Market and I encourage you to do so.
+When visiting to Seattle, it’s obligatory to visit Pike Place Market and I encourage you to do so.
 Not only is it a free experience to just walk around, but it’s a historic spot in our city!
 I can never get enough of the fresh flowers… that section always makes me incredibly happy!
 The fresh seafood and produce portions are also super impressive and great for photo-ops.
-I also recommend not just staying at street-level — there are so many cute shops to discover on the lower floors! (things to see/do)
+I also recommend not just staying at street-level — there are so many cute shops to discover on the lower floors!

 If I’m being honest, I’m actually not a huge advocate for going to the top of the Space Needle.
 The cost of admission is insane and since you don’t live in Seattle, you don’t really know what you’re looking down at (and really, do you care?); I personally think that it’s more fun to get cool photos of the Needle from different vantage points around the city.
-I will admit that one mildly cool thing about it is that a recent renovation has brought full glass floors / walls to the observation deck, but still… admission is just under $40.
-PER.
-PERSON.
+I will admit that one mildly cool thing about it is that a recent renovation has brought full glass floors / walls to the observation deck, but I still think it’s a racket.
 I’d rather buy a souvenir or eat at a cool restaurant for that price, but that’s just me.

-– I have to admit that I have lived in Seattle for almost 7 years now and have never visited the MoPOP, but I’ve heard great things from everyone I have sent there.
+I have to admit that I have lived in Seattle for almost 10 years now and have never visited the MoPOP, but I’ve heard great things from everyone I have sent there.
 The “always” interactive exhibits are amazing and the rotating visiting installments have been nothing short of incredible.
 If you have the time, go.

 It seems that almost everyone has something negative to say about City Duck Tours, but as “touristy” has they are, I think that they’re a really fun way to get a [covered] guided tour of a city!
 (You’ll get to see the “Sleepless in Seattle” houseboat on this tour!).
 There are multiple stations to hop on a duck boat conveniently located throughout the downtown area, so if you’re booking your ticket online make sure you’re paying attention to the address!

 Seattle is famously known as being the birthplace of Starbucks.
 I know a lot of people have opinions on it and prefer to go to independent coffee roasters (which I fully support), but Starbucks has been a leader in the Seattle community for decades (listen to this podcast episode!!!).
 I recommend visiting the Starbucks Roastery on Capitol Hill in lieu of the Original Starbucks near Pike Place Market.
 The building itself is so beautiful inside and out, the gift shop has lots of cool items, and the beverage experience is unparalleled.
-If you enjoy your coffee cold (like I do) I recommend ordering an affogato from the “main” Barista Bar OR visiting the Cold Brew Bar and getting something even more special!
-If you go down the stairs to the lower level there is often an employee around to explain how the beans are being treated in that area, but I also recommend finding a seat at the bar and ordering a siphoned coffee because it’s such a cool experience — it’s like watching a science experiment!
+If you enjoy your coffee cold like I do I recommend ordering an affogato from the “main” Barista Bar OR visiting the Cold Brew Bar and getting something even more special!
+If you go down the stairs to the lower level there is often an employee around to explain how the beans are being treated in that area, but I also recommend finding a seat at the Experience Bar and ordering a siphoned coffee because it’s so cool — it’s like watching a science experiment!

 My absolute favorite touristy thing to do in Seattle is to go on Bill Speidel’s Underground Tour (this is by far the best one, so make sure it’s BILL SPEIDEL’S).
 This tour is led by local comedians that give you the history of Seattle and how our city came to be, but with a twist.
 I think it’s so interesting and such a fun way to digest the information!

 Have you ever wanted to feel like Charlie Bucket?
 The Fremont neighborhood is home to Theo Chocolate Factory, an organic and fair-trade brand that provides the most delicious tour in Seattle!
-You get to wear a fancy hair net and super stylish shoe covers as you make your way through the factory and learn about how chocolate is made (with tasting samples along the way!).
-The entire neighborhood smells of chocolate and I have honestly learned so much about chocolate on that tour!
+It used to be that you got to wear a fancy hair net and super stylish shoe covers as you made your way through the factory to learn about how chocolate is made (hence the photo above; we weren’t wearing those for fun! haha), but since then they have renovated and created a special enclosed space within the factory where you can see most of the machines to get your tour.
+Don’t worry, the samples are still provided and you get all of the same information.
+The entire neighborhood smells of chocolate because of the factory and I have honestly learned so much about chocolate on that tour!

-– If you have a few hours to spend, I recommend hopping on a ferry to Bainbridge Island, which is across Elliott Bay from downtown Seattle.
+If you have a few hours to spend, I recommend hopping on a ferry to Bainbridge Island, which is across Elliott Bay from downtown Seattle.
 It’s a charming ride and very affordable.
 Once you get to the island, there are plenty of adorable shops to browse and restaurants to eat at.
 Our favorites stops are: Bainbridge Brewing, Mora Iced Creamery (the brand of ice cream that the Starbucks Roastery uses in their affogatos!), and either Hitchcock or Bruciato to eat.

-– Another fun photo op is with the Fremont Troll — a large interactive sculpture constructed under a bridge to depict the fairy tale story of “Three Billy Goats Gruff”.
-You may also remember seeing it in the movie “10 Thing I Hate About You” (which takes place in Seattle!).
+Another fun photo op is with the Fremont Troll — a large interactive sculpture constructed under a bridge to depict the fairy tale story of “Three Billy Goats Gruff”.
+You may also remember seeing it in the movie “10 Things I Hate About You” (which takes place in Seattle!).
 This popular photo destination is a wait-your-turn honor system for photo taking — be patient, kind and help one another out by staying out of others’ photos and snapping photos for other visitors.

 I love a good insider tip, and these are really fun things to do in Seattle that locals enjoy!

 As I mentioned previously, Seattle has a pretty thriving music scene (home of grunge!), so I recommend checking the dates of your visit to see if any of your favorite bands will be in town to play a show.
 Three super popular venues are: Neumos (since 1994), The Crocodile (since 1991) and The Showbox SoDo (since 1939!!!), but there are so many others!

-– If you are into movies even a little bit, you should see what’s playing at Cinerama.
+If you are into movies even a little bit, you should see what’s playing at Cinerama.
 This state-of-the-art theatre is such an incredible cinematic experience.
 The food, the seats, the screen and sound system… it’s one of the coolest movie theatres I have ever been in and truly it’s one-of-a-kind.
 Since Cinerama only has one theatre, they have to be choosy about what they show, but you can guarantee that it’s always a blockbuster!

-If the weather is agreeable for your visit, I recommend renting a Hot Tub Boat for a few hours to scoot around Lake Union.
+If the weather is agreeable for your visit, I recommend renting a Hot Tub Boat for a few hours to scoot around Lake Union where you can see the city skyline, GasWorks Park, and the “Sleepless in Seattle” houseboat from a unique vantage point!
 My girlfriends treated me to this experience for my low-key “bachelorette party” last year and it’s easily in my Top Favorite Seattle Experiences.
 I highly recommend it!
 The boats are easy to maneuver and you can bring food and drinks with you, provided there’s no glass and you don’t make a mess.

 Craving nature in the city?
 A hike around Discovery Park (534 acres!) should satiate your need to get away from glass, metal and concrete.
 There are many trails to discover (ha!) and beautiful scenery, including a beach!

 Lastly, (but certainly not least!) one of my favorite public spaces is that of Golden Gardens.
 Being a Florida girl at heart, this waterfront park feeds my need for the occasional beach trip.
 This is the perfect place for an outdoor picnic (limited grills available) and a beach bonfire.

 When planning your trip, utilize GoogleMaps’ “Save” function; this has been my biggest hack for traveling.
-I save all of the locations I want to visit (+ our hotel) by either giving it a star, making it a Favorite, or adding it to my “Want to go” / “Destinations” list so that I can reference them once out on our adventure!
+I save all of the locations I want to visit (+ our hotel) by either giving it a star, making it a Favorite, or adding it to my “Want to Go” / “Destinations” list so that I can reference them once out on our adventure!
 This has come in SO handy for all of our travels!!!